i008/netwars/README.md

 ## How to explore the data in Kibana
-    - Download the dump elkdata.7z from S3 , unpack in main repo directory,
-    ~ sudo chmod 777 elkdata/.
+    - Dono twnload the dump elkdata.7z from S3 , unpack in main repo directory, ~ sudo chmod 777 elkdata/.
     ~ docker-compose up elk
     - go to localhost:5601